 - Manganese Blue hue

 - Burnt Umber

-(don’t get fast-matte or water soluble oils… stick to artist grade or traditional oil paints)
+(don’t get fast-matte or water soluble oils… stick to artist grade or traditional oil paints, not student grade)

 I suggest eight brushes to start:

 #2 flat or bright